Why Payday Loans and Cash Advances Are So Bad

 Preying on the Poor and the Military

 Over and over, statistics show that payday loan companies aim to take advantage of poor consumers.
 You’ll seldom find any payday loan stores in the upper-middle class suburbs of the city, where borrowers could actually afford to repay the loans.
 Instead, you’ll find them in the poor and black neighborhoods of the city and near military bases.
-For example, a Yahoo Maps search resulted in 12 cash advance and payday loan businesses within 5 miles of Fort Knox, Kentucky, a U.S. military post.
+For example, a Yahoo Maps search resulted in 12 cash advance and payday loan businesses within five miles of Fort Knox, Kentucky, a U.S. military post.

 Alternatives to Payday Loans